gael12334/gt/README.md

 Do not use this in a professional setting.

-Do not sell, distribute or copy.
+Do not sell, distribute, modify or copy.

 It works on my machine, but you should not expect that it works on yours.
 It is likely going to SEGFAULT somewhere.